-All laboratory studies and analyses of water, soil and sediment samples taken within the monitoring programme are carried out in a specialized certified laboratory, currently DIAL Ltd..
+All laboratory studies and analyses of water, soil and sediment samples taken within the monitoring programme are carried out in a specialised certified laboratory; in 2009 this laboratory was DIAL Ltd. and was verified during that verification visit.

-The analyses are performed on the basis of BDS EN ISO/IES 17025 and relevant legal certificates.
+The analyses are performed on the basis of the Bulgarian State Standard BDS EN ISO/IES 17025 and relevant legal certificates.